Wood-fired Hot Tub Facts

 Submerged wood stove

 No need for electricity!
 Our wood stoves heat your hot tub from under the water.
-Composed of 2mm stainless Steele and outfitted with a corrosion-proof coating, the wood stove will never corrode and never cause you a hassle.
+Composed of 2mm stainless Steele and outfitted with a corrosion-proof coating, the wood stove will never rust and never cause hassle.
 The wood stove is so efficient that, while running underwater, it is not even hot to the touch!
-Unlike conventional hot tubs which rely on thermal convection, our wood-fired hot tubs do not require plumbing, so that frozen and burst pipes are not a worry.
+Unlike conventional hot tubs, which rely on thermal convection, our wood-fired hot tubs do not require plumbing, so frozen and burst pipes are not a worry.

 Tradition and durability